K-means for Evolving Data Streams: Experiments

 \subsection{Initial and Converged Errors}

-Because the results did not vary too much for intermediate batches, we show measurements for the first and second batch (indexed by $1$ and $2$), and an intermediate and the last batch before the next concept drift (indexed by $4$ and $10$). \\

-HI and W$K$I show better initial surrogate errors compared with UPC and ICB when concept drift occurs (see Figure \ref{fig:Initial error},index $1$), for every $\epsilon$ and $K$.
-When a concept drift occurs, UPC performs poorly, given that the initial centroids is focused on minimization the surrogate error function for previous batches.
-For smaller values of $\rho$, ICB gets better results than UPC when a drift occurs, since the previous batches contribute less to the surrogate error.
-In this sense, ICB gets better results than UPC as $\epsilon$ increases, because previously computed centroids turn into a worse approximation for the novel concept.
-As new batches arrive, we observe that UPC obtains the best initial surrogate errors, because stored batches share the same underlying distribution and previously converged centroids $C^*$ are a good initialization.\\
+HI and WI show better initial surrogate errors compared with PC and CC when a concept drift occurs (see Figure \ref{fig:Initial error}, $T=1$), for every $\varepsilon$ and $K$.
+When a concept drift occurs, PC performs poorly, since its initial centroids are focused on minimizing the approximated error function for the previous concept.
+For smaller values of $\rho$, CC gets better results than PC when a drift occurs, because previous batches contribute less to the surrogate error.
+In this sense, CC gets better results than PC as $\varepsilon$ increases, because previously computed centroids become an even worse approximation for the novel concept.
+As new batches arrive, we observe that PC obtains the best initial surrogate error, because stored batches share the same underlying distribution and previously converged centroids $C^*$ are a good initialization.

 Figure \ref{fig:Initial real error} summarizes the surrogate error function of FS$K$M at convergence.
-HI and W$K$I stand out over the trivial initialization methods.
-What's more, HI obtains median scores close to $0$ for every value of $K$ and $\epsilon$.
-In previous figure we saw how W$K$I obtained better initialization error, but now HI obtains lower converged error.
-HI initialization is more restricted than W$K$I, obtaining worse initialization error.
-However, this restriction seems to be reasonable since the fixed points where HI arrives get better converged error.
-Furthermore, W$K$I executes $K$-means over centroids, and ignores completely the structure of data points, which may lead to re-assignations that increase the error.
-UPC shows a higher variance, specially for bigger values of $K$.\\
+HI and WI stand out over the trivial initialization methods.
+Moreover, HI obtains median scores close to $0$ for every value of $K$ and $\varepsilon$.
+In the previous figure, it was shown that WI obtained a better initialization error, but now HI obtains a lower converged error.
+HI initialization is more restricted than WI, obtaining a worse initialization error.
+However, this restriction seems to be reasonable since the fixed points where HI arrives get a better converged error.
+Furthermore, WI executes $K$-means over centroids, and completely ignores the structure of data points, which may lead to re-assignations that increase the error.
+PC shows a higher variance, especially for bigger values of $K$.